jamesjg/FoodInsSeg/README.md

 # FoodInsSeg

-we build FoodInsSeg, the first ingredient-level food instance segmentation dataset in the food segmentation field.
+We build FoodInsSeg, the first ingredient-level food instance segmentation dataset in the food segmentation field.
 This dataset contains a total of 7,118 food images, which have been annotated with 103 categories and 119,048 segmentation masks at ingredient level.
 Moreover, we also propose a novel and effective tool, named InsSAM-Tool, which leverages the Segment Anything Model and seamless manual operations to annotate the dataset.

 ## introduction